Home

 Remarks: This course is offered to both Bachelor and Master students.
 The language of this course is English.
 All presentations must be given in English.

-Topics will be assigned for both seminars via a preference voting (see above).
+Topics will be assigned for both seminars via a preference voting.
 If there are more interested students than places, first priority will be given to students who attended the intrdocution meeting.
 Afterwards, we follow the assignments of the HisInOne system.
 We want to avoid that people grab a topic and then jump off during the semester.
 Please have a coarse look at all available papers to make an informed decision before you commit.
-The listed papers are not yet sorted by the date of presentation.
 If you don't attend the meeting (or not send a paper preference) but choose this seminar together with only other overbooked seminars in HisInOne, you may end up without a seminar place this semester.

 Students who just need to attend (failed SL from previous semester), need not send a preference for a paper, but just reply with "SL only".